What do I want from the European institutions?

 I want the rules to apply.
 I believe this is the base of every community.
 Many people might find it funny: “Is the purpose of the EU really to follow the rules?
 What’s the point of that idea?”
 Well, the very beginning of the European integration started precisely by introducing rules (regarding coal and steel).
 Those rules changed a region where all states had a past of endless wars and civilians would suffer to a place where an armed conflict is more than unthinkable nowadays.

 Rules protect us today, however, only in case there is someone who demands that the rules are followed.
 I mostly mean rules that are the pillars of the EU: the rule of law or the right to free access to information.
 Even if I might hold citizenship of a state where its representatives try to sabotage these rights.
-The problem is some people do not feel that everybody is obliged to follow the rules, in other words, there might be privileged individuals who get away with breaking them.
+The problem is some people do not feel that every member state is obliged to follow the rules, in other words, there might be privileged ones who get away with breaking them.
 I identify two approaches to this issue.

 Second, we can invest as much effort as possible into making sure that rules apply to everyone, not meaning praising the EU only when we see fit.
 No, I think it is best to create/be part of a community which functions properly and try to have it function properly at all times.
 Investing our energy into a purposeful community makes so much sense.
 Just as it makes sense to try to have all cases of tax evasion punished instead of not punishing anyone.